B-Czarnetzki/speechjoey/README.md

 # &nbsp; ![Speech-Joey](joey-small.png) Speech Joey

 ## Goal and Purpose
-Speech Joey is an extension of [JoeyNMT] (https://githubfor spee.com/joeynmt/joeynmt) for end-to-end automoatich speech recognition (ASR) and automatic speech translation (AST).
+Speech Joey is an extension of [JoeyNMT](https://github.com/joeynmt/joeynmt) for end-to-end Automoatich Speech Recognition (ASR) and Automatic Speech Translation (AST).
 It keeps joeyNMTs functionality while adding the ability to process speech inputs.
-It implements an encoder decoder architecture for speech recognition/translation based on this [paper].(https://arxiv.org/abs/1802.04200)
+It implements an encoder decoder architecture for speech recognition/translation based on this [paper](https://arxiv.org/abs/1802.04200).
-See [seq2seq] (https://github.com/alex-berard/seq2seq) for an implemantation in tensorflow.
+See [seq2seq](https://github.com/alex-berard/seq2seq) for an implemantation in tensorflow.

 ## Features